This is an ongoing series that spotlights the freshest ingredients—and what to do with them.

 - How: This year's Palisade peach crop is outstanding and farmers say the harvest is so bountiful we'll have fruit for another few weeks.
 During that time, I urge you to make this pie (pictured, right) from the Four & Twenty Blackbirds Pie Book.
 The crust is a snap: Combine oats, sugar, flour, salt, spices, and butter, and press it into a pie plate.
 The filling—a combination of cream cheese, sour cream, and spices—is poured over sliced peaches.
 Of the two pies (the other was a blueberry-blackberry) I made for a dinner party, this was the clear favorite.
 It's a different take on peach pie and I think it would be equally successful with plums or pears.

 - Used: Kale, onion, summer squash, basil

 - How: When the weather shifts toward fall, bibimbap becomes a weeknight staple.
-August is early for the Korean dish to land on our dinner table, but the timing allowed me to utilize bounty from both the garden the CSA.
+August is early for the Korean dish to land on my dinner table, but the timing allowed me to utilize bounty from both the garden the CSA.
 This recipe, although not authentic, is my go-to because it's easily adapted.
-This time, I topped brown rice (instead of white) with cucumber, carrots, squash, kale, onions, and garlic sauteed in oil and soy sauce.
+I topped brown rice (instead of white) with cucumber, carrots, squash, kale, onions, and garlic sauteed in oil and soy sauce.
 Just before serving, each bowl received a fried egg, a drizzle of sesame oil, and fresh basil.
 I suppose bibimbap could be considered a stir-fry (it translates to "mixed rice") but I find it far more dynamic.

 3. Chickpea, Fennel, and Lemon Salad